Vyral/aaron-dotterer/_posts/2018-11-05-dont-lose-out-on-the-opportunities-our-market-has.md

 ---
 layout: post
-title: Don’t Lose Out On the Opportunities Our Market Has
+title: Don’t Lose Out on the Opportunities Our Market Has
-date: 2018-11-05 16:38:46
+date: 2018-11-05 16:38:00
 tags:
   - Market Update
 excerpt: >-